JOEY NG e-mail

 I want to talk about every single memory.

-But not quite, in it’s entirety.
+But not quite, in its entirety.
 At least not yet.

 I took a shower this morning, I cried in the shower.
 I started making a list of things I felt I had learned from feeling pretty fucked up in the past few weeks.